-The trainees' backgrounds and ages varied greatly, some were British nationals, others were from overseas, these data do not show the differences.
-The workshops comprise a series of low-cost, practical investigations and simulations which can take place in any classroom and are each about 90 minutes long.
-In the workshops, the participants were encouraged to work on as many of the investigations or simulations as they could, in order to gain as much experience as possible during the time available.
+The trainees' backgrounds and ages varied greatly - some were British nationals and others were from overseas; these data do not show the difference.
+The workshops comprise a series of low-cost, practical investigations and simulations which can take place in any classroom and are each about 90 min long.
+In the workshops, the participants were encouraged to work on as many of the investigations or simulations as they could in order to gain as much experience as possible during the time available.
 The facilitator worked with the trainees, responding to theoretical and practical questions as they arose.
-The participants were asked to evaluate the workshop sessions after they had taken part in them and the data and comments from these evaluations, collected by the ESEU were made available for analysis.
-The evaluation form requested background information about the trainee teacher's science and earth science training since taking GCSE and whether the trainee teacher felt confident teaching earth science before the workshop input.
-Given the large sample size, the evaluation forms used were the first 25% of forms completed for each year, taken from the archive in the order they had been collected at Keele.
+The participants were asked to evaluate the workshop sessions after they had taken part in them, and the data and comments from these evaluations, collected by the ESEU, were made available for analysis.
+The evaluation form requested background information about the trainee teacher's science and Earth science training since taking the General Certificate of Secondary Education (GCSE) and whether the trainee teacher felt confident in teaching Earth science before the workshop input.
+Given the large sample size, the evaluation forms used were the first 25 % of forms completed for each year, taken from the archive in the order they had been collected at Keele.
 This is not necessarily the order in which the workshops were taught.

-After completing the workshop, each participant was given the resource lists, risk assessments and workshop instructions for the three primary workshops taught, so they could use the materials in their schools immediately and pass the workshop information to their peers.
-The photograph shown in Figure 1 shows trainee teachers investigating soil.
+After completing the workshop, each participant was given the resource lists, risk assessments and workshop instructions for the three primary workshops taught so they could use the materials in their schools immediately and pass on the workshop information to their peers.
+The photograph in Fig. 1 shows trainee teachers investigating soil.